SIGN IN YOUR ACCOUNT TO HAVE ACCESS TO DIFFERENT FEATURES

 Potocki-Shaffer syndrome

-A genetic change resulting in the deletion of the EXT2 gene causes a condition called Potocki-Shaffer syndrome.
-People with this condition have multiple osteochondromas (described above) and enlarged openings in two bones that make up much of the top and sides of the skull (enlarged parietal foramina).
-Other signs and symptoms seen in some people with Potocki-Shaffer syndrome include intellectual disability, developmental delay, distinctive facial features, vision problems, and defects in the heart, kidneys, and urinary tract.
+Certain genetic changes that affect the EXT2 gene are associated with a condition called Potocki-Shaffer syndrome.
+This condition affects the development of the bones, brain, and other tissues.
+Characteristic bone abnormalities include multiple osteochondromas and enlarged openings in the two bones that form the top and sides of the skull (enlarged parietal foramina).
+Other signs and symptoms can include intellectual disabilities, developmental delays, and distinctive facial features.

 More About This Health Condition